cazala/coin-hive/README.md

       - `host`: The pool's host.

       - `port`: The pool's port.

+      - `pass`: The pool's password.
+If not provided, the default one is `"x"`.

 - `miner.start()`: Connect to the pool and start mining.
 Returns a promise that will resolve once the miner is started.